 - Tabling: Advertise your organization and positions by staffing a table in Clark’s Higgins University Center, which is where students eat, pick up mail and socialize.

 - On-campus interviews: Conduct first-round interviews on campus.
-We’ll post your opportunity to the Clark Recruiter and collect resumes.
+We’ll post your opportunity to the Handshake Job Portal and collect resumes.
 You may decide to interview all candidates or select the most qualified.

 The Career Services office sponsors job and internship fairs in the fall and spring semesters.
 More than 300 students attend these events to speak with employers from for-profit, not-for-profit, government, and service organizations.